- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 Common bits: 192.168.000000xx.x = first 22 bits match

 The first 22 bits are identical across all four networks.
-That means we can summarize them as:
+They summarize as:

 Supernet: 192.168.0.0/22